inspire4ward.com

 Find Your “Zone” Moments

-You know those times when you’re totally absorbed in something and lose track of time?
+You know those times when you’re absorbed in something and lose track of time?
 Those moments can tell you a lot.
-Whether it’s organizing, cooking, gaming, or solving puzzles, the activities that get you “in the zone” are usually ones that bring you real satisfaction.
+Whether organizing, cooking, gaming, or solving puzzles, the activities that get you “in the zone” usually bring you real satisfaction.
 Passion and flow often go hand-in-hand.

 Ask Yourself: What Would I Do Just for Fun?